HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

     std::cout << "Hello, world!\n";
 }
 ```
-Can be shortened to:
+Does the same as this program:
 ```cpp
 #include<iostream>
 int main(){std::cout<<"Hello, world!\n";}
 ```
-`#include` directives are an exception from this rule, they always must be on separate lines.
-(As well as any other directives starting with `#` which you will learn later.)
+`#include` directives are an exception; they always must be on separate lines.
+There are also other directives starting with `#` which you will learn about later.

-The space between `int` and `main` can't be removed, because then they would be treated as one long word.
-But space between `cout` and `<<` can.
-In general, you have to keep at least one space if you have letters on both sides of it.
+The space between `int` and `main` can't be removed, because then they would be one word, but the space between `cout` and `<<` can.

-The space between `Hello,` and `world` can be removed, but that would change the text that is printed.
+The space between `Hello,` and `world` can be removed, but that would change the output text.

-You can freely insert additional whitespace too, e.g.:
+You can freely insert additional whitespace too:
 ```cpp
   #  include  <iostream>